Generic selectors

 League One away following: Who has had the most support in 2025/26?

-At the beginning of August the 2025-26 League One season got underway, with a new set of away days commencing for fans of the 24 third tier sides.
+As the 2025-26 League One season got underway in August, a new set of away days was available for fans of third-tier sides to look forward to.

 Despite this, with sides coming up and down each year, there will always be the occasional new away day for fans to experience.
-In this article we will take a closer look at the average away attendances for the current season so far, but firstly here is some date we complied that shows the 2024-25 League One away followings.
+In this article, we will take a closer look at the average away attendances for the current season so far, but firstly, here is some data we compiled that shows the 2024-25 League One away followings.

 Average League One away following in 2024/25 ranked